-Anna J. Egalite is an Assistant Professor in the Department of Educational Leadership, Policy, and Human Development in the College of Education at North Carolina State University.
-She holds a Ph.D. in Education Policy from the University of Arkansas and an M.Ed. from the University of Notre Dame's Alliance for Catholic Education.
-She completed her postdoctoral fellowship in the Program on Education Policy and Governance at Harvard University.Her research focuses on the evaluation of education policies and programs intended to close racial and economic achievement gaps, such as the introduction of market forces into education through school choice and competition.
-She has examined the competitive impacts of private school voucher programs on public school achievement, how voucher-induced student transfers affect racial stratification in public and private schools, and the achievement impacts of being assigned to a teacher of the same race/ethnicity.
-In 2015, she was the recipient of the University of Notre Dame’s Michael Pressley Award for a Promising Scholar in the Education Field.Egalite’s scholarly articles have appeared in the journals Economics of Education Review, Education Policy Analysis Archives, and Education Next, and her research has been featured in a number of mainstream media outlets, including The New York Times, The Huffington Post, Politico, and The Atlantic.
-She earned a B.Ed. in elementary education and history from St. Patrick's College in Dublin, Ireland.
+Anna J. Egalite is an Associate Professor in the Department of Educational Leadership, Policy, and Human Development in the College of Education at North Carolina State University.
+She holds a Ph.D. in Education Policy from the University of Arkansas, a masters in elementary education from the University of Notre Dame, and a bachelors in elementary education and history from St. Patrick’s College in Dublin, Ireland.
+She completed her postdoctoral fellowship in the Program on Education Policy and Governance at Harvard University.
+From 2022-2024, she is serving as a Visiting Fellow at the Hoover Institution at Stanford University.
+In fall 2017, she served as a Visiting Assistant Professor of Public Policy at Duke University.
+Her research focuses on the evaluation of education policies and programs intended to close racial and economic achievement gaps.
+Her studies have examined school choice policy, school size, the influence of family background on intergenerational economic mobility, and the diversification of the educator labor force.
+In 2015, she was the recipient of the University of Notre Dame’s Michael Pressley Award for a Promising Scholar in the Education Field and in 2017, the College of Education and Health Professions at the University of Arkansas awarded her the Outstanding Young Alumni Award.
+She has served as Principal Investigator or Co-Principal Investigator on grants totalling over six million dollars.
+Egalite’s scholarly articles have appeared in the journals Economics of Education Review, Education Finance and Policy, and Educational Evaluation and Policy Analysis.
+Her research has been featured in a number of mainstream media outlets, including The New York Times, The Wall Street Journal, Politico, and The Atlantic.

-Ph.D. in Education Policy from University of Arkansas in 2014
+Ph.D.
+Education Policy University of Arkansas 2014

 M.Ed.
 Elementary Education University of Notre Dame 2010